UPSC Exam Preparation: Topic of the Day – Financial Action Task Force (FATF)

-To become a member of the FATF, a country must be considered strategically important (large population, large GDP, developed banking and insurance sector, etc.), must adhere to globally accepted financial standards, and be a participant in other important international organizations.
-Once a member, a country or organization must endorse and support the most recent FATF recommendations, commit to being evaluated by (and evaluating) other members, and work with the FATF in the development of future recommendations.
+To become a member of the FATF, a country must be deemed strategically important (big GDP, large population, developed insurance and banking sectors, etc.), must follow internationally accepted financial norms or standards, and be a member in other major international organizations.
+Once a member, a country or organization must accept, endorse and support the most recent FATF recommendations, accept being evaluated by (and evaluating) other members, and work with the FATF in the development of future recommendations.

 The mandate of FATF:

 - FATF sets standards and promotes effective implementation of legal, regulatory and operational measures for combating money laundering, terrorist financing and other related threats to the integrity of the international financial system.

 - Initially, FATF was only dealing with developing policies to combat money laundering.
 But in 2001 its purpose was expanded to act against terrorism financing.

 - It has a ministerial mandate to establish international standards for combating money laundering and terror financing.

 - Setting international standards for combating money laundering and terrorist financing.

 - Assessing and monitoring compliance with the standards of FATF

 - Conducting studies on terrorist financing and money laundering trends, techniques and methods.